 The Mackay Hospital and Health Service is committed to ensuring the highest level of ethics in our organisation.
 As such, we support public interest disclosures.

-Public interest disclosures mean the disclosure of information specified in the (sections 12 and 13) and made to an appropriate public sector entity that has the responsibility or power to take appropriate action about the information disclosed or to provide an appropriate remedy.
+Public interest disclosures mean the disclosure of information specified in the Public Interest Disclosure Act 2010 (sections 12 and 13) and made to an appropriate public sector entity that has the responsibility or power to take appropriate action about the information disclosed or to provide an appropriate remedy.

 Examples of public interest disclosures